Whiteboard-speaker180/SimpleHTML5/README.md

 1. In the repository, go to Settings → Pages.
    - Under Source, change from "Deploy from a branch" to "GitHub Actions".
-   - By default, the workflow deploys the `v2/` site.
+   - By default, the workflow deploys the root directory (v1).

 2. (Optional) Set the deployment variant using a Repository Variable:
    - To deploy a different variant, go to Settings → Secrets and variables → Actions → Variables.
    - Click "New repository variable" and add:
      - Name: `SITE_TYPE`
-     - Value: `v3` to build and deploy from `v3-src/`, or `v1` to deploy the root directory.
+     - Value: `v2` to deploy the `v2/` site, or `v3` to build and deploy from `v3-src/`.
-     - Leave blank or set to `v2` for the default v2 deployment.
+     - Leave blank or set to `v1` for the default root directory deployment.

 3. Trigger a deployment:
    - Push to the `main` branch, or